Bremanger Budstikke

 The newspaper was founded by and is edited by Geir Nybø.
-It was first published as a test edition in fall 2009.
+It was first published as a test edition in the fall of 2009.
 At that time, the plan was for it to be issued as a weekly paper on a permanent basis if at least 1,000 subscribers were registered.
 In its first year of operation, the newspaper had a circulation of 1,285, all subscribers.
 Due to falling circulation, its subsidy was cut by 36.7% in 2012, the most of any newspaper that year.

 Circulation

 According to the Norwegian Audit Bureau of Circulations and National Association of Local Newspapers, Bremanger Budstikke has had the following annual circulation: